-Summary: Everyone should come to agree that by losing the unsaved Word documents or the document files got deleted accidentally using the Shift+Delete command, it can be a nightmare especially after you labour to finish them.
+Summary: Everyone should come to agree that by losing the unsaved Word documents or the document files got deleted accidentally using the Shift+Delete command, it can be a nightmare, especially after you labor to finish them.
 In this article, we are going to provide the full guide that the users can easily follow to recover unsaved/deleted word documents on Word 2019/2016/2013/2010/2007/2003.

-Since the Microsoft developed the Word processing software – Microsoft Word on October 25, 1983, most of the users choose to use this useful program to write, edit or handle the Word documents no matter in their Windows or Mac computers.
-However, the documents might get lost, deleted, or formatted due to different reasons.
+Since Microsoft developed the Word processing software – Microsoft Word on October 25, 1983, most of the users choose to use this useful program to write, edit or handle Word documents no matter on their Windows or Mac computers.
+However, the documents might get lost, deleted, or formatted because of different reasons.